 The director of The First Monday in May, a documentary that brought us inside the preparation of The Met Ball with Anna Wintour, will bring fashion lovers yet another behind the scenes of one of the most iconic events the fashion world in an episode of the new Netflix documentary series 7 Days Out.

 In the episode, Andrew Rossi focuses on the last seven days before Karl Lagerfeld's Chanel Haute Couture Spring/Summer 18 show of last January.
-The one-hour-long production will give Chanel fans and fashion enthusiasts a unique entrance into the craftsmanship and fitting sessions of the seminal event as Rossi tries to capture the “nerve wracking” moments that characterise the week before the show.
+The one-hour-long production will give Chanel fans and fashion enthusiasts a unique look into the craftsmanship and fitting sessions of the seminal event as Rossi tries to capture the “nerve wracking” moments that characterise the week before the show.

 In an interview with Vogue, the documentarian and director said that he did not have a complete knowledge of how haute couture worked.
 Virgine Viard and Amanda Harlech, Lagerfeld’s right-hand women, helped him understand the show and its context better.
 Harlech also appears on camera to explain the process to the viewers.